benmanu/silverstripe-styleguide/README.md

 ## Pages
 A yml fixture file can be created in the **(project)/styleguide/** directory called **pages.yml**, used to create additional main and children pages.
 The `Template` parameter should be the same name as a SilverStripe template file in your theme.

+All template files should be placed under the key **Page**, example:

+    Page:
+      documentation:
+        Title: Documentation
+        Template: SGDocumentation
+      performanceMonitoring:
+        Title: Performance Monitoring
+        Template: SGPerformanceMonitoring

+Alternatively you can populate a `Children` parameter referencing a list of child pages to include in the sub-navigation:

 	Documentation:
 	  general: